Arjun Appadurai: Is Modernity Still At Large? Global Cultural Flows in the Digital Era

 Photo credit: Amy Lee Sanford, Full Circle (Day 3) Amy Lee Sanford - 2012 Durational Performance.

-Liberal Arts Division, President's Office, Social Equity + Inclusion Office, Experimental and Foundation Studies Division, and Fine Arts Division
+Liberal Arts Division, President's Office, Center for Social Equity + Inclusion, Experimental and Foundation Studies Division, and Fine Arts Division

 Monday, November 5th, 2018 at 5pm in the RISD Auditorium.
 The President’s Office and Social Equity and Inclusion Initiative welcome Pulitzer prize-winning playwright, screenwriter, director, producer, activist and educator Lynn Nottage to RISD.
 Nottage engages some of our most intractable problems, both on and off the stage, and her practice is characterized by extensive research while writing and continued involvement with subject communities once the work is complete.This event is sponsored by the Office of the President, the Social Equity and Inclusion Initiative, the Division of Liberal Arts Humanities Fund and a Research Collaboration and Event Grant, the Division of Experimental and Foundation Studies and the Division of Fine Arts.